IndiiSkies/speedrunner_vs_hunter-datapack/README.md

 2. Checks if the tag "hunter" still exist.

 Usage:
-1. Add the datapack to the world
+1. Add the datapack to the world dir.
-2. /function player_tracking:setup (Initialize the world by defining the teams)
+2. /function player_tracking:setup (Initialize the world by defining the teams) Result: [IndiiSkies: Executed 6 commands from function 'player_tracking:setup'] Expect it to kill you to return you to the world spawn (0,0,0). to change this location do /setworldspawn
-3. /team join Speedrunner or /team join Hunter Result: [Player: Added ItzFellow to team [Speedrunner]  or [Player: Added ItzFellow to team [Hunter]
+3. Now we need to define the teams.
+Do /team join Speedrunner or /team join Hunter Result: [Player: Added ItzFellow to team [Speedrunner]  or [Player: Added ItzFellow to team [Hunter]
-4. type /function #minecraft:tick Result:  [IndiiSkies: Executed 7 commands from 3 functions] (starts tracking the location of hunter)
+4. To start tracking the location of hunter type /function #minecraft:tick Result:  [IndiiSkies: Executed 7 commands from 3 functions] ()
-5. type /function #minecraft:reset to reset the game
+5. If you want to reset the game, type /function #minecraft:reset.

 Have fun!